 What happens if the tenants do not pay their rent or break the lease?

-SJA Property Management establishes a strict business relationship with their tenants, which contributes to us having an industry leading low default rate.
+SJA Property Management establishes a strict business relationship with their tenants, which contributes to us having an industry-leading low default rate.
 We ensure that all our tenants adhere to the executed lease document.
-Rent is due by the first of the month and late if not received by the fifth.
+Rent is due by the first of the month and late if not received by the sixth.
 If a tenant has not paid, on or around the seventh of the month, we will post a 3 Day Pay or Vacate Notice.
 This ensures that if an eviction is necessary our owner’s timelines are preserved.
-Most of the time a tenant will comply with the notice and pay rent, however if they do not we can prepare the necessary paperwork and start the eviction process utilizing a third party company.
+Most of the time a tenant will comply with the notice and pay rent, however, if they do not we can prepare the necessary paperwork and start the eviction process utilizing a third party company.
 A standard eviction takes approximately 5-6 weeks.